Get Started

 }];

-//Push room list view
+// Push room list view

 [self.navigationController pushViewController:roomListNavigationController animated:YES];

-//Or you can add to your window root view controller
+// or you can add to your window root view controller

 self.window.rootViewController = roomListNavigationController;